2023 WTA German Open – Singles

 Petra Kvitová defeated Donna Vekić in the final, 6–2, 7–6^{(8–6)} to win the singles tennis title at the 2023 WTA German Open.
 Kvitová did not lose a set, and only lost three service games, during the entire tournament.
-It was her 31st WTA Tour-level title.
+It was her 31st and final WTA Tour title.

 Ons Jabeur was the defending champion, but lost in the first round to Jule Niemeier.